 Write down your plan for measuring and tracking content performance over time.
 Be really, really specific: Exactly what would you do every time you publish a new piece of content?
 Exactly what would you regularly check, and exactly how often?

 You might even want to provide basic guidelines for interpreting data: If the numbers go up, do X. If they go down, do Y. But I’m really cautious with this kind of information in a strategy.
 It’s bound to get transformed from strategic advice to tactical musts.
 Next thing you know, every time a post gets 3 Facebook likes, the entire content team has to write on the same topic for three months.

 This sounds really hard.
 And really complicated.
-That's because it is.
+That’s because it is.
 Content strategies drive communications policy which, ironically, is really hard to communicate.
-But it's priceless information for your organization.
+But it’s priceless information for your organization.
 A good strategy forms a long-term framework for content, and it keeps everyone honest.
-It guides an organization's entire marketing plan.
-So it's well worth the effort.
+It guides more than content marketing.
+It drives an organization’s entire marketing plan.
+So it’s well worth the effort.